swainechen/chenlab-training/websites/gis-aws/content/04-AttachStorage/03-AttachVolume.md

 If attached successfully - In the list of displayed volumes you should see your new volume having a status (under the State Column) indicating **In Use**.

-4. On the left Navigation pane Click on  **EC2 Dashboard** on the very top of the list of items.
+4. On the left Navigation pane click **EC2 Dashboard** on the very top of the list of items.

-5. Select **Running instances** and further select the EC2 Instance from the list of EC2 instances to which you attached the Volume.
+5. Select **Running instances** and then select your EC2 Instance from the list of instances to which you attached the Volume.

 ![Copy Paste](/images/hpc-aws-parallelcluster-workshop/EC2RunningInstances.png)